vsaguero/VENUE/ns3installation.md

+# VENUS

 Requirements: Ubuntu 16.04 installation (Desktop or Server), with internet (physical or virtual machine)

+ALTERNATIVE I (Recommended for users who do not plan to develop their own applications.)

+ALTERNATIVE II:
 ns3 installation:
 ```shell
 lxc launch ubuntu:16.04 ns3